 Planning responsibilities in equalizing resources distribution.
 Discussion of consensual goal definition and achievement versus social engineering.
 Popular participation in planning: why, where and how.
 Methodology and aids to social planning.
 Policy formulation and case studies.

-Program will be presented by and with practitioners in the field and include role playing games and problem solving essay.
+The program is presented by and with practitioners in the field and includes role playing games and problem solving essay.
 If possible an involvement in an area project may be substituted for some of the program.